dertder25t-png/FocusDeck/README.md

 **Smart productivity suite with cloud synchronization for desktop, mobile, and web**

-> Last Updated: January 2025
+> Last Updated: noveber 2025

 FocusDeck is a cross-platform productivity suite combining window management, study timers, session tracking, and cloud synchronization.
 Focus on what matters while we handle the rest.